YM-Xiu/ViDDAR-Dataset/README.md

 #### Label:
-obstruction_labels.csv: contains two labels for each (raw_img, ar_img) pair: (1) the key object's name; (2) obstruction status (whether the key object is obstructed by virtual content in the AR image, yes for obstructed, no for no obstruction.)
+obstruction_labels.csv: contains two labels for each (raw_img, ar_img) pair: (1) the key object's name; (2) obstruction status (whether the key object is obstructed by virtual content in the AR image, "yes" for obstructed, "no" for no obstruction.)

 ### Confusion Attack Dataset: